 Selected topics from descriptive and theoretical chemical literature.
 No previous knowledge of chemistry assumed.
 Not open to students who have successfully completed CHM 1010 or 1020.
 (Satisfies no departmental degree requirements.)
-Three class hours and three lab hours per week.
+Three lecture hours and three laboratory hours per week.

-NAS 2000: Chemistry in Our Daily Lives: Consumer and Environmental Chemistry (4) Prerequisite: ENG 1020 or permission of instructor requirement.)
-Three class hours and three lecture hours per week
+NAS 2000: Chemistry in Our Daily Lives: Consumer and Environmental Chemistry (4)

+Prerequisite: ENG 1020 or permission of instructor

-Examination of the inorganic and organic chemicals that affect our daily lives (food, clothing, health, cleanliness, transportation, air and water, appearance and agriculture).
-(Satisfies no departmental degree
+Examination of the inorganic and organic chemicals that affect our daily lives: food, clothing, health, cleanliness, transportation, air and water, appearance and agriculture.
+(Satisfies no departmental degree requirement.)
+Three lecture hours and three laboratory hours per week